johnnyintheoc/react-app/README.md

 This project demonstrates how to create a React website with front end routing.
 Data is served to the pages using Express as the back end routing that queries a MySQL database.

-MySQL database is stored at remotemysql.com with a single table. channels
+MySQL database is stored at remotemysql.com with a single table called "channels".

 Youtube API data
 Using Google APIs, a method was created to retrieve Youtube channel data based on keywords and saved to table "channels".